ESPRI-Mod/synda/sdt/doc/globustransfer.md

 * Synda 3.3+

-* Synda must be installed from source to transfer files with Globus Transfer (not available yet with system package based installation).
+* Synda must be installed from source to transfer files with Globus Transfer (Globus Transfer is yet not available with .rpm and .deb system package).

 ## Installation